 Tubman Organization - Family Crisis and Support Services in Minneapolis

 Attached are the "Sex Trafficking in Minnesota and Tubman's Solutions"

-"Jim Bear Jacobs gave an excellent presentation regarding artwork at our Minnesota State Capitol Building and reasons it is offensive to our Native communities.
-His assertion is that "we can do better" with the artwork that visitors see during their time at our state's capitol.
+Jim Bear Jacobs gave an excellent presentation regarding artwork at our Minnesota State Capitol Building and reasons it is offensive to our Native communities.
+His assertion is that "we can do better" with the artwork that visitors see during their time at our state's capital.
 If you would like to take direct action to influence how our state legislature deals with this issue, please visit the following link and sign the petition Mr. Jacobs created.

 Red Wing PFLAG The extended family of the LGBTQ community.
 Members include LGBTQ individuals, family members, and allies.